0

 Parents should continue to protect their kids against the flu via the nasal spray when offered (usually between October-December).

-Read more about kids’ flu vaccines here.
+Read more about common myths around kids’ flu vaccines.

-• ‘You can catch a cold from the cold’ – FICTION
+3. ‘You can catch a cold from the cold’ – FICTION

 We’ve all heard the expression, ‘you’ll catch a cold’ often related to someone having wet hair or not dressing warmly enough but the only way you can catch a cold is from cold germs.